byerlikaya/SmartRAG/docs/troubleshooting.md

+---
+layout: default
+title: Troubleshooting
+nav_order: 6
+---

-# 🔧 SmartRAG Troubleshooting Guide
+# SmartRAG Troubleshooting Guide

 This guide helps you resolve common issues and errors when using SmartRAG.
-If you encounter a problem not covered here, please [create an issue](https://github.com/byerlikaya/SmartRAG/issues) or [contact support](mailto:b.yerlikaya@outlook.com).
+If you encounter a problem not covered here, please [create an issue](https://github.com/byerlikaya/SmartRAG/issues) or [contact support](mailto:b.yerlikaya@examples.com).

 ## 🚨 Common Error Messages & Solutions